Graffiti and Vandalism

 To report graffiti, please contact Customer Services.

-If you would like to report any acts of vandalism to Council property, private property or street furniture, please do so here or ring Customer Services on 023 8028 5000.
+If you would like to report any acts of vandalism to Council property, private property or street furniture, please Report a problem or ring Customer Services on 023 8028 5000.
 Alternatively, contact your local police station.